 Parts of Westham were gridlocked with traffic as drivers found alternative routes to Westwey Road, where police put up a temporary road block.

 A spokesman for First Bus said: “We can confirm that there was an incident involving one of our buses in Weymouth on Friday afternoon whereby a vehicle was in collision with a cyclist.

 “The exact details of what happened are currently unclear but they will be thoroughly investigated.
-“Our team attended the scene and will be working with the police to establish what happened in the coming weeks.
+“Our team attended the scene and will be working with the police to establish what happened in

 “We were shocked and saddened to hear that the male cyclist involved in the incident passed away.
 Our thoughts are currently with his friends and family at this very sad time.”